-Over the years, it was acceptable that college or degree awarding institutions in itself were enough to guarantee or land you a high-income job just immediately after a successful graduation.
+Over the years, it was acceptable that earning a college degree in itself was enough to guarantee or land you a high-income job.

 However, in recent times it’s no longer so and annoying how in decades now, graduates face the toughest job market while students or more and more of Americans that chooses to attend college regardless both find it unfortunate that a degree alone doesn’t guarantee job success.

 Hiring managers and recruiters on the other hand are not helping the process since they now have high expectations over college graduates.